The CMU-Qatar Arabic Book Collection consists of an assortment of Arabic books by well known Arabic authors from all over the Arab World.

 Our cataloguers are now trying to add the Arabic script to our records so you can search it by Arabic alphabet as well as English ones, till this is applied to all titles in our collection, and in order to get you desired result, you should try to transliterate the Arabic letters to English ones (what is known also by romanization), for example searching for طه حسين you would write Taha Hussayn, moreover about how to transliterate Arabic to English in the following table.

 If you know a simple translation of a specific Arabic book title, our staff at the reference disk would like to lead you to your book along with other titles in the collection.
-And you can also seach by subjects in English.
+And you can also search by subjects in English.

-Who can use it:
+Who can use this collection:

 All education city students are welcome to visit and read the collection.
 CMU-Q users can borrow materials from this collection with their ID card, and other users can borrow materials through interlibrary loan initiated from their home library.